aigle-levant/notes/_posts/react/2024-12-19-react-setup.md

 ```

 This happens because browsers just *don't know* how to deal with JSX.
 One way to let it deal with it is to transpile it into plain old JS.
 A tool like Babel does everything for ya.

+### Questions

+- Why do we need to use Babel for doing things with React?
+- What happens if we don't use Babel?
+- What does Babel do, exactly?